 Ski Lifts in Engelberg

-Engelberg has a total of 36 ski lifts carrying up to 37,000 riders per hour, mostly serving the main ski area at Titlis (17 lifts) and Brunni ski area (10 lifts).
+Engelberg features a total of 36 ski lifts, capable of carrying up to 37,000 riders per hour, primarily serving the main ski area at Titlis (17 lifts) and the Brunni ski area (10 lifts).
 The lift system is open for skiing from late October until the beginning of May.

 Engelberg Cable Cars & Ski Lifts